 Sales of Postage Stamps

-Certified, Insured and Express Mail
+Certified and Express Mail

 Student Mail Boxes

-Mailing of 1st and 3rd class mail
+Mailing of all classes mail

 Receipt of FedEx, UPS, DHL, etc…

 All purchases must be paid using cash, check or FLEX account